fknop/hapi-pagination/README.md

 ## How to use

+Note: If you're reading this on npm, the README may not be up to date.

 The plugin works with settings that you can override.
 You can override the default value of a setting and even the default name.
 It allows you to customize your calls to your API to suit your needs.